yomna-shousha/agent-visibility-template/README.md

 <!-- dash-content-start -->

-Search is shifting from links to answers.
+Search is shifting from links to answers. testing.
 To show up in those answers, your content has to be readable by AI agents and crawlers — in whatever convention each one looks for.
 This template makes your site visible across **every** agent-discovery surface from a single content store, powered by [Workers AI](https://developers.cloudflare.com/workers-ai/).

 **How it works:** the Worker enriches your content once with Workers AI — deriving a clean title, an agent-friendly summary, key points, and topic tags — caches it in [KV](https://developers.cloudflare.com/kv/), then projects that one store onto every surface an agent might request: